 An openly-branched shrub to 2 metres tall by about 1 metre wide.

-It is found in rainforest and moist sclerophyll forest, often in gullies or near streams, in sandy to loam soils over sandstone.
+It is found in rainforest, as well as dry and moist sclerophyll forest, often in gullies or near streams, in sandy to loam soils over sandstone.

 It grows mainly from Port Macquarie to the Nepean River in New South Wales, with most of its population in the Sydney area.
 However, it has several disjunct populations further north and into Qld.